 God’s power is never such that God has unactualized potential – for He is pure act – and so to say that God is powerful is to refer to God as being a principle by which many possible effects can be produced, not as something He ever “actualizes” in some cases and not in others.

 Therefore, Aquinas says that God is powerful insofar as God is a principle of effects, but that the principle of God’s action is the divine essence itself.
 But he then tentatively advances a proposal for making sense of a further distinction.
 Aquinas proposes that, even though God’s power and action are really identical with God Himself, we are referring to God in two different respects or notions (rationes) when we say He acts and when we say God is powerful.
-After the manner of the way we refer to God, God’s essence be designated either under the notion of power or action, where God’s nature is powerful and God as a concrete particular (supposit) is acting.
+After the manner of the way we refer to God, God’s essence can be designated either under the notion of power or action, where God’s nature is powerful and God as a concrete particular (supposit) is acting.
 In this way, then, God can be considered as both powerful and as acting.

 Aquinas’ appeal to the distinction between how we refer to God under the notion of both nature and supposit has received attention from Eleonore Stump, who argues that we ordinarily think of such predications as incompatible.
 To predicate something as a nature is to predicate abstractly (“Goodness”), whereas to predicate something as a supposit is to predicate concretely (“a good [thing]”).
 Ordinarily, no kind of thing is such as to be both an abstract universal and a concrete particular.
 Aquinas claims, however, that neither set of concrete or abstract predications is sufficient to capture the divine essence; rather, both must be used to name God truly.
 Stump proposes that Aquinas is not enmeshed in contradiction, but doing a sort of “quantum theology.”
 Aquinas makes the claim that God belongs to no genus and that we have no grasp of God’s quiddity or essence.
-When we recognize God lies outside of the ordinary genera signified by our abstract terms, then the way we utilize these contrasting modes of predication is not contradictory when applied in such a case – the use of an abstract term for God does not rule out the possibility that we can predicate a particular term of God as well.
+When we recognize that God lies outside of the ordinary genera signified by our abstract terms, then the way we utilize these contrasting modes of predication is not contradictory when applied in such a case – the use of an abstract term for God does not rule out the possibility that we can predicate a particular term of God as well.

 The reason we need both sets of predications – abstract and concrete – is a fact about our manner of predication, not a fact about God.
 Nevertheless, this distinction between modes of predicating terms of God is what we would call a fundamental one, because it is ideologically, not metaphysically, fundamental.
 As Aquinas’ tentative proposal made clear, this distinction in modes of predication is precisely what is required to speak both of God’s power and His action, without an ensuing modal collapse where God’s actions become necessary and He cannot do otherwise.
 Even though God is such that His power, essence, and action are identical, important truths about God are lost in failing to draw the appropriate ideological distinctions between how God’s essence accounts for the truths of various propositions about His activity and power.